 Soils in the area around the scheme extent are comprised of Class 0 mineral soils, and peatland habitats are not typically found on such soils (Carbon and Peatland Map 2016).

-Bedrock geology within the scheme extent is comprised of the following (Scottish Geology Trust):
+Bedrock geology within the scheme extent is comprised of Pitlochry Schist Formation- psammite and semipelite (Scottish Geology Trust).